LazzSnazz/SUVILapse/README.md

 # SUVILapse
-A simple converter that preps SUVI (and ABI) imges to be made into timelapses
+A simple converter that preps SUVI (and ABI) images to be made into timelapses

 WIP galore
 # Usage